nastys/PDA-T2/README.md

 Thank you to Nastys for supporting the project.
 Thank you to Lemon for the music note idea, still.
-Thank you to my Japanese teachers, couldn't have done it without you. <3 Thank you to the user base for giving me a reason to do this, helps with ye olde depression.
+Thank you to my Japanese teachers, couldn't have done it without you. <3 Thank you to the user base for giving me a reason to do this, helps with Ye olde depression.